 Nobody can dare touch any Indian Muslim, says Rajnath on apprehensions about CAA-NRC-NPR

-Defence Minister Rajnath Singh on Wednesday said that no one can dare touch any Indian Muslim, as he dismissed apprehensions that the community will be targeted if NPR and NRC are brought in, and cautioned against forces which are attempting to "create a divide" between Hindus and Muslims over the CAA.
-Addressing a rally in support of the Citizenship Amendment Act (CAA) in Shatabdi Nagar here, the BJP leader said religious minorities in Pakistan, Afghanistan and Bangladesh were living a "life of misery" and India has fulfilled its "moral duty" by enacting the CAA.
+Defence Minister Rajnath Singh on Wednesday said that no one can dare touch any Indian Muslim, as he sought to dispel apprehensions that the community will be targeted if NPR and NRC are brought in, and cautioned the people against forces which were trying to "create a divide" on religious lines over the CAA.
+Addressing a rally in support of the Citizenship Amendment Act (CAA) in Shatabdi Nagar here, the BJP leader said religious minorities in Pakistan, Afghanistan, and Bangladesh were living a "life of misery" and India has fulfilled its "moral duty" by enacting the CAA.

-He also questioned those opposing the National Population Register (NPR) and the National Register of Citizens (NRC), stressing that they were mooted much before the BJP government was formed, and rejected claims that Muslims will be forced to leave the country.
-"There has been no discussion on NRC.
-But, suppose a country wants to create a national register of citizens, why should there be an objection to it.
-Shouldn't there be a document for people to seek benefits of government schemes," he asked the crowd.

 "We have done what Gandhiji had said (by bringing CAA).
 Did we commit a crime?"
 "There are certain forces who want to create a divide between Hindus and Muslims on the issue of CAA.
 These forces have vested interests in creating a rift between the communities.
 I appeal to everyone that communal tension should not be created," he said.

-He also cited former prime minister Manmohan Singh's remarks made in Rajya Sabha in favour of granting citizenship to minorities from neighbouring countries.
+He also cited former prime minister Manmohan Singh's remarks made in Rajya Sabha in favor of granting citizenship to minorities from neighboring countries.
 He said that citizenship law is being viewed from a Hindu-Muslim perspective, but Prime Minister Narendra Modi speaks of justice and humanity.

 "They are trying to defame our party as if we are discriminating on the basis of religion.
 Only the people can given a befitting response to them and you are doing it."
 The BJP leader said the NDA had prepared the citizenship legislation in its first tenure, but it could not be enacted.